chrisboran/docs/Service-Production-Requirements.md

 * All services **must** maintain an up to date record in the [Service Catalog](https://sfdc.co/servicecatalog)
 * All services **must** place their design documentation in a common location linked from their Service Catalog Record where others can discover and access it, and must be comprehensive enough for a peer engineer to read and understand the data flows and processes of the service
 * All services **must** proactively create run-books for every alert they generate so that the individual receiving an alert has a clear plan of action to minimize customer impact
-* All services **must** have a clear plan for how they enable SRE for incident responses and onboard with Salesforce Trust accordingly
+* All services **must** have a clear plan for how they enable SRE for incident responses and onboard accordingly
 * All services **must** define an on-call rotation for emergency support
 * All services **must** have a clear 24/7 support plan with an SLA response time for requests for engineering support during Sev0/Sev1 events
     * All T0 services **must** target an SLA of less than 15 minutes for response